camunda/camunda-docs/docs/guides/migrating-from-Camunda-Platform.md

 For Camunda Cloud, [a former community extension](https://github.com/camunda-community-hub/dmn-scala), built by core Camunda developers, is productized.
 This engine has a higher coverage of DMN elements.
 This engine can execute DMN models designed for Camunda Platform 7, however, there are some small differences which can be assessed looking at [this issue](https://github.com/camunda/camunda-modeler/issues/2525).

 :::note
-The DMN engine is added to the Camunda Cloud stack at the moment and might not yet be available to you when you read this.
+The DMN engine is being added to the Camunda Cloud stack at the moment and might not yet be available to you when you read this.
 :::
 <!--
 The following elements/Attributes are not supported :